-Speaking for myself, under normal circumstances, nothing is lazier than walking up in a dawn chill.
-Pulling yourself up is one hard thing to do, and dragging your indolent body to the shower room could be pretty demanding—unless you have one good reason to hasten the process.
+Speaking for myself, under normal circumstances, nothing is lazier than waking up in a dawn chill.
+Pulling yourself up is one hard thing to do, and dragging your indolent body to the shower room could be pretty demanding—unless you have one good, convincing reason to hasten the process.

 When I finally came to my senses, I suddenly feel the urge to rush everything out.
 I barely had an hour to prepare, and getting to the pickup point may cost me another 15 minutes.
 Luckily, my adventurous personality is equally persistent.
 I did not squander a single second.
 And in a snap, I arrived at the rendezvous way earlier than the rest of the team.

 We were bound for Moalboal that day.
 Cabana Beach Club Resort in Panagsama invited us to experience their food and hospitality services.

 We left the city around four.
 Travel was smooth, so we arrived just in time for breakfast.

 The resort seats just a stone-throw away from the most popular coral edge of Panagsama.
 Fronting it is a water gazebo, which serves as an extension of the resort’s flagship restaurant, Cucina Italiana.